 If someone dies with a valid will, the probate court is charged with ensuring the deceased person’s assets are distributed according to their wishes.

 Probate can take a long time — anywhere from a few months to more than a year.
 If there is a will, and one or more of the heirs chooses to contest the document, the process can take a lot longer.1

 Probate can be expensive.
-Even though probate costs are capped in some states — they may reach between 3% and 7% of the estate’s value.
+Even though probate costs are capped in some states — they may reach 5% or more of the estate’s value.
 That’s calculated on the gross value of the estate — before taxes, debts, and other expenses are paid.
-And if probate process is challenged, the legal costs can rise.2
+And if the probate process is challenged, the legal costs can rise.2

 Finally, probate takes place in a public court.
 That makes everything a matter of public record; there is no privacy.
-Anyone who wants to can find out exactly what was left behind — and how much each of a deceased person’s heirs received — can review the court records for the deceased person’s estate.
+Anyone who wants to can find out exactly what was left behind (and how much each of a deceased person’s heirs received) and can review the court records for the deceased person’s estate.

 Fast Fact: Sounds like Latin.
 The word “probate” comes from the Latin verb “probatum” which means “to prove.”
 Thus, when a will is probated, its validity is “proved” before a court, which then orders the terms of the will to be followed.